Latin music in NYC is in stadiums, arenas, concert halls, clubs, restaurants and bars, parks and on the streets.

 Son is the Cuban root of a lot of Latin music.
 It’s the first blend of Spanish flamenco guitar and African rhythm in the region around Santiago de Cuba.
 It has the feel of Spanish bolero, or troubadour lullabies.
 Buena Vista Social Club is the most famous son band.

 Danzón is the national music and dance of Cuba.
 It’s influenced by the first international dance, the French contredanse.
 The Spanish version is the contradanza.
 Outside Havana, it’s called La Habanera (the way they dance in Havana.)
 The Habanera is the root of tango and salsa dancing.

 These musics sound more Spanish until Arsenio Rodríguez re-Africanizes son montuno in the late 1930s and 1940s.
 In a way he brought the rumba of Havana and Matanzas in Eastern Cuba into the music.
 He adds congas and brings the rhythm forward.
 He adds piano so the guitar becomes a lead instrument instead of providing the rhythm.
 He adds more trumpets to create the modern Latin front line.
-He was a tres player, but and the rhythms become much more aggressive.
+Rodríguez was a tres player which is a lead instrument, but the rhythms in his songs become much more aggressive.
 This is the beginning of what becomes salsa in New York in the 1970s.

 Contemporary – Tropical Fusion